datapartnership/wbdatalab.org/content/workshops-and-clinics/data-science-project.md

 Video_path = ""
 date = 2022-10-17T00:00:00Z
 scheduled_date = 2022-10-20T00:00:00Z
-title = "Working On A Data Science Project And Don’t Know Where To Start?" workshop_types = ["Workshops"]
+title = "Working on a Data Science Project and Don’t Know Where to Start?" workshop_types = ["Workshops"]

 +++